narrative-environments/CourseCompendium/actant.md

 One such theory is that which has developed around the term ‘actant’.

-An actant is capable of exterting influence in a narrative setting (epistemological, cultural), of effecting change in an environmental setting (ontological, ecological), and of altering perceptions, thoughts and emotions in a human subjective, social setting (experience, consciousness).
-In a narrative environment setting, an actant moves across these analytically distinct fields, bringing them into relationship and effecting transformations across them, creating new 'realities'.
+An actant is capable of exterting influence in a narrative setting (epistemological, cultural), of effecting change in an environmental setting (ontological, ecological), and of altering perceptions, thoughts and emotions in a human intercorporeal and intersubjective, social setting (experience, consciousness, affiliation, empathy).
+In a narrative environment setting, an actant moves across these analytically-distinct fields, bringing them into relationship and effecting transformations across them, creating new 'realities'.

 **A history of the term**